7 Baby Sleep Routine Tips: How White Noise Can Help Your Little One—and You—Sleep Better

 Q: Is white noise safe for newborns?

-Q: Can white noise delay auditory development?
+Q: Will white noise delay hearing development?

 Q: When should I stop using white noise?